 Pumpkin pies aren’t just for Thanksgiving!
+Trust me on this one.
 Give this version a whirl and add it to your holiday table.

 Despite what I just said, I did make this pie for Thanksgiving this year.
 Nonetheless, it definitely would make a fabulous addition to your Christmas/other winter holiday table.
 Pumpkin and chocolate play really well together (check out this cheesecake or these cookies, for proof), and this pie is no exception.
 The pie itself is super creamy and flavorful (I find that pumpkin pies can be a bit bland), and the cookie crust is chocolatey and much easier and quicker than traditional pie crust.